3 Famous Wrongful Termination Cases and Rulings by the Supreme Court

-One of the most common reasons a former employee may file a lawsuit against their previous employer is for wrongful termination.
+One of the most common reasons a former employee may file a lawsuit against their previous employer is in cases of wrongful termination, especially in wrongful termination cases won by employees.

 This type of retaliation is common in cases where an employee speaks out against workplace harassment, discrimination, or illegal activity.
 After voicing a complaint, the employers have been known to retaliate by firing the employee as punishment.